watsang/masterthesis-2014-2015/Literature_research/README.md

 When I started reading the literature on diversity indices in microbial ecology, I received some really helpful articles from [Aisling Daly](http://www.kermit.ugent.be/phd%20students.php?navigatieId=92&categorieId=11).
 The recommended list filtered out a bunch of confusing papers.
 It also helped me to understand the issues on diversity indices in ecology.

 For folks who want to get into the biodiversity debates in ecology, the list of articles below may be a good start.
+If some fundamental papers are missing, feel free to add suggestions!

 ## My thesis' objective
  The goal was to explore the optimal management of microbial resources (Microbial Resource Management) with regards to pathogen invasion.
 The aim was to evaluate whether a microbial community's resistance to invasion can be manipulated by varying the species distribution of a community.
 Primarily [Pielou's Evenness](http://onlinelibrary.wiley.com/doi/10.1002/bimj.4710200616/abstract) (for more information: [Species evenness](http://www.jstor.org/stable/3545749)) was used to set-up the design, but afterwards [a similarity-sensitive diversity](http://www.esajournals.org/doi/abs/10.1890/10-2402.1) was used in the analysis.